ebadier/Motive-Tools/README.md

 Motive Tools gathers projects relative to Motive software (http://www.optitrack.com/products/motive/)

 # NMotive Tools
-C# scripts to speed up the process of Motion Capture files (see http://wiki.optitrack.com/index.php?title=Motive_Batch_Processor)
+C# scripts to speed up the process of Motion Capture files.

 # MotiveUnityServer
-A server to stream data from Motive to Unity3D
+A server to stream data from Motive to Unity3D.

 # MotiveUnityClient
-A client to receive data from Motive in Unity3D
+A client to receive data from Motive in Unity3D.